Missoula Police Searching for Suspect in Shooting Death - Flathead Beacon

-MISSOULA — Police in Missoula are searching for a suspect in a fatal shooting.
+MISSOULA — Police in Missoula are searching for a suspect in a fatal shooting and have released the name of the victim.

-The suspect has been identified as Christopher Lance Newrider, 33, who recently absconded from the supervision of his parole officer in Anaconda, according to state Department of Corrections records.
+Police said Christopher Lance Newrider, 33, is the suspect in the shooting, Sgt.
+Travis Welsh said.
+Newrider recently absconded from the supervision of his parole officer in Anaconda, according to state Department of Corrections records.

+Officers believe the two men knew each other, Welsh told the Missoulian.

 Newrider is 6 feet (1.8 meters) tall, weighs 200 pounds (91 kilograms) and has brown hair, green eyes and dark facial hair.
 He ran away from the scene of the shooting and should be considered armed and dangerous, Welsh said.